cmjaimet/beta-flags/readme.md

 ## Usage

 ### Register a flag.

-This can be done any time after the 'plugins_loaded' hook fires indicating that plugins are loaded.
-There are three 'good' places to register a beta flag:
-	1. In this plugin (config/registered-flags.php)
+Add your flag to this plugin (configuration/beta-flags.json)
 	2. In the theme (functions.php)
 	3. In a plugin in the method triggered by the 'init' or 'plugins_loaded' hook